ImperialCollegeLondon/pnflow/src/pnm/README.md

 src/pnflow/netsim.h for a copy of the licence.

-For contact and further information see [Imperial College - pore-scale consortium] website, or send me an email:   a.qaseminejad-raeini09@imperial.ac.uk
+For contact and further information see [Imperial College - pore-scale consortium] website, or send me an email:   a.q.raeini@imperial.ac.uk